sdpython/sdpython.github.io/doc/experimental-experiment/v0.1.0/_sources/auto_recipes/plot_exporter_recipes_oe_cond.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 60-62
+GENERATED FROM PYTHON SOURCE LINES 59-62

-It does export with torch.onnx.export because it uses JIT to trace the execution.
+It does export with :func:`torch.onnx.export` because it uses JIT to trace the execution.
 But the model is not exactly the same as the initial model.

 ..
 GENERATED FROM PYTHON SOURCE LINES 62-66